-An engine rod bearing noise is near the top of the most common internal engine noises that you'll hear.
+An engine rod bearing noise is near the top of the most common internal engine noises you'll hear.
 This would be considered a lower end knock.
 A Rod knock is the result of a worn or loose connecting rod bearing.
 It can be caused by poor lubrication or just wear out on high mileage engines.
-This noise is heard at idle as well as higher rpms.
+This noise is heard at idle as well as part throttle conditions.

 The severity of the noise depends on how badly the bearings are worn.
-The noise can range from a light tap to a heavy knock or even a pounding, when the bearing becomes extremely damaged or spun.
-When the noise is at this level, removing the engines oil pan may expose the problem.
+Noises can range from a light tap to a heavy knock or even a pounding, when the bearing becomes extremely damaged or spun.
+When it's at this level, removing the engines oil pan may expose the problem.

 The lifter noise is one of the most common complaints I received from customers.
 Also note that some lifter noise is considered normal from several manufacturers such as General Motors.

 The engine lifter noise is characterized by a light regular clicking sound that is more noticeable when the engine is idling.
 It can be a result of the excessive clearance in the valve train.

 A clearance problem can be located by inserting a feeler gauge between each lifter and valve tip.
 This will differ depending on cam design.
 Engine lifter noise can be caused by improper valve adjustment, worn or damaged parts, hydraulic lifters clogged with sludge or lack of oil pressure.